NirmalHettiarachchi/string_matching_using_naive_algorithm/README.md

 ## Usage

-To use this program, you need to prepare two files: one for the pattern "pattern1.txt" and another for the text "text1.txt".
+To use this program, you need to prepare two files: one for the pattern and another for the text.
 These files should be placed in the "test_cases" folder.
 The pattern file should have a single line with the pattern, while the text file should contain a single line with the text.
 For example:

 #### pattern1.txt: